Archive for the ‘Gospel’ Category

 Here are a few basic perspectives on the question of God’s existence.
 [2] Which one of these beliefs describes you the best?

-Atheism, Agnosticism, Theism, and Deism
+Atheism, Agnosticism, Theism, Deism, and Apatheism

 1) atheism: the belief that God (or gods) do not exist